lgrains/clean_data/README.md

 5 STANDING
 6 LAYING
 ```
-For readability sake, the last three lines read in these labels from activity_labels.txt and replace the numbers in the 'activity' column with the corresponding phrases.
+For readability sake, the last three lines of activityLabels() read in the labels from activity_labels.txt and replace the numbers in the 'activity' column with the corresponding phrases.

-All of these functions are invoked in the following lines of code:
+Putting these together, the functions are invoked in the following lines of code:
 ```
 complete <- cbind(subjects(), activityLabels())
 complete <- cbind(complete, extract())